 Tone-on-tone fabric is a two colored patterned fabric .
 From a distance it reads as a solid.
 Up close it adds ‘interest’ to a quilt.
 Jinny Beyer has one of the largest collections of tone-on-tone fabric.

 Tone-on-tone fabric is great to use to add interest and texture to your quilt.
+The three fabrics on the right are considered tone-on-tone.

 Learn what tone-on-tone fabric looks like.